YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 ## STEP 1 Create a google spreadsheet
 Name the first sheet "token" and hide it.
 Create additional sheets in the same document.
+Enter these values into the first row of cells (A1-H1): language filter	channel webhook	user_id	user_name	title	started_at	language	is_mature
 Name them after the twitch game categories you want to track.

 ## STEP 2 Attach the code.gs script